 The building contains beautiful stained-glass windows and ornate statues that give the church its incredible atmosphere.

 The church is magnificent from the outside, but taking a step inside gives you a glimpse into centuries past.

 The Grand Place is a central square in the city that has acted as a meeting place for hundreds of years.

-It’s a great place to take in the 17th- and 20th-century architecture.
+It’s a great place to take in 17th- and 20th-century architecture.
 And admire the Goddess statue that commemorates the Lille Resistance that took place in 1792 against the Austrian siege.
-It Grand Place is a top sight to explore during your 48 hours in Lille.
+Grand Place is a remarkable sight that shouldn’t go unmissed during Lille city breaks.

 There is a second-hand book market held inside the building, which can be great fun to peruse.
 The books are in French, though and bookmarked is open in the afternoon.

 You’ll also see chess players testing out their skills with other chess masters.
 During the summer months, you’ll get the chance to enjoy passionate Tango demonstrations.